matt-davison/blockin-demo/README.md

 # blockin
 ## Installation
-### Install the [Algorand Sandbox](https://github.com/algorand/sandbox) by running "git submodule init" then "git submodule update".
+Install the [Algorand Sandbox](https://github.com/algorand/sandbox) by running "git submodule init" then "git submodule update".
 Alternatively, when cloning this repo add "--recurse-submodules" to the clone command.
+You will also need Docker Compose.

+Also recommended to get the [Algorand VSCode Extension](https://marketplace.visualstudio.com/items?itemName=obsidians.vscode-algorand).
+## Running
+"cd sandbox"
+"./sandbox up"